Computing Technology for Math Excellence Logo

 IXL Math from IXL Learning is a math practice site, which has problem sets for preK-8, algebra 1, algebra 2, geometry, precalculus, and calculus.
 The site provides a colorful, engaging environment for mastering skills.
 The service is subscription based, but there is a free trial for teachers.
 Full benefits (e.g., student progress tracking and reports; and an awards system for learners who reach their goals) are gained with membership.
 IXL includes a diagnostic for six strands in math and also for a working math grade level.

-Khan Academy: SAT Test Prep: The College Board has teamed up with Khan Academy for free SAT Test Prep materials.
-Students will find hundreds of questions and a set of videos with step-by-step solutions to help prepare for this exam.
+Khan Academy Digital SAT test-prep site: The College Board has teamed up with Khan Academy for free SAT Test Prep materials.
+There are hundreds of questions to help prepare for this exam.

 Mastery Formative Assessment Item Bank at Instructure includes assessment coverage for K-12 Math, English Language Arts, Science, and Social Studies.
 Assessments are aligned to state, Next Generation Science Standards, and Common Core standards.
 Item types include multiple choice, constructed response with rubrics, writing prompts with rubrics, and technology-enhanced items.